Smile-SA/hots/doc/source/glossary.rst

   hots

-    *hots* is the name given (for the moment) to this application. *hots* comes from *Resource Allocation via Clustering*.
+    *hots* is the name given to this application. *hots* comes from *Resource Allocation via Clustering*.
 It then denotes a methodology that solves a resource allocation problem, using clustering (in addition to a heuristic).